 The organisation of the remainder of this paper is as follows.
 Section 2 presents the main results of this paper, which we discuss and compare to the literature in Section 3.
 In Section 4 we prove the first main result (identification of the distribution), in Section 5 we prepare for the proofs of the others, which we complete in Sections 6 (large-deviation principle) and Section 7 (convergence and gelation criteria, and the Smoluchowski equation).
-Technical parts of the proofs are collected in the Appendix.

 2. Results.
-In this section we formulate and comment our four main results: a representation of the empirical measure of history trees in Section 2.1, a large-deviation principle for this empirical measure in Section 2.2, criteria for the occurrence of the gelation phase transition and convergence in Section 2.3, and the validity of the Smoluchowski equation for the limit in Section 2.4.
+In this section we formulate and comment our four main results: a representation of the empirical measure of coagulation trajectories in Section 2.1, a large-deviation principle for this empirical measure in Section 2.2, criteria for the occurrence of the gelation phase transition and convergence in Section 2.3, and the validity of the Smoluchowski equation for the limit in Section 2.4.